-155 letters of objection have received raising the following concerns:-
+158 letters of objection have received raising the following concerns:-

-- The inadequacy of the width of Moss Lane to serve the development - Existing parking issues in Moss Lane and The Bridle Path - The lack of existing services in the area - Flooding issues - The capacity and issues with the existing sewer - The application should be a full application rather than in outline - The proposal should be refused unless there are clear overriding material considerations which justify the LPA in ignoring the policies in the Madeley VDS and the CSS - A recent appeal decision (Bar Hil) considered the presumption in favour of sustainable development and the lack of 5 year housing supply did not outweigh the harm caused contrary to the relevant policies in the Local Plan - o No overriding material consideration in support of the application - That the outline application is purely speculative - O Clear reasons should be given if the application is recommended for approval - The site is a greenfield site - The site is not in the village envelope. - A lack of serious discussion with residents - The density of dwellings is too high and does not reflect the density of the surrounding dwellings - Potential changes to the route of the HS2 which could severely impact upon the development site - The photos presented by the developers are not representative and do not consider the wider impact on the village such as the 'Monument junction' near the Meadows School. - There is no need for new housing in the area - Devaluation of existing property - o Previous refusals setting precedence - The use of soakaways - Loss of views
+- The inadequacy of the width of Moss Lane to serve the development - Existing parking issues in Moss Lane and The Bridle Path - The lack of existing services in the area - Flooding issues - The capacity and issues with the existing sewer - The application should be a full application rather than in outline - The proposal should be refused unless there are clear overriding material considerations which justify the LPA in ignoring the policies in the Madeley VDS and the CSS - A recent appeal decision (Bar Hil) considered the presumption in favour of sustainable development and the lack of 5 year housing supply did not outweigh the harm caused contrary to the relevant policies in the Local Plan - Another decision (in West Sussex) where the Inspector dismissed an appeal for 100 houses on the grounds of poor layout and relationship to adjoining properties even though the Council could no demonstrate a five year supply - No overriding material consideration in support of the application - That the outline application is purely speculative - O Clear reasons should be given if the application is recommended for approval - The site is a greenfield site - The site is not in the village envelope. - A lack of serious discussion with residents - The density of dwellings is too high and does not reflect the density of the surrounding dwellings - Potential changes to the route of HS2 which could severely impact upon the development site - The photos presented by the developers are not representative and do not consider the wider impact on the village such as the 'Monument junction' near the Meadows School. - o There is no need for new housing in the area - Devaluation of existing property

+- Previous refusals setting precedence

+- The use of soakaways

+- Loss of views

+- Ecological issues